robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 >All frequency charts have higher frequencies on the right side and lower frequencies on the left side.
 In our case
 >lower samplePerPeriod means value higher frequency because sine have less samples in a period - it's more packed
 >so frequency is higher.
-To produce proper chart our frequency bins should have smaller samplePerPeriod
+That is the reason why we need to put highest samplePerPeriod value on the left and end
->values when going from left to right on the X axis.
+>with lowest samplePerPeriod on the right.

     IMAGE: clean frequency domain chart with labels and scale